IvAnastasia/AmbiguityDetection/README.md

 # Further applications which might be relevant

-### Education:

-when the user gives a request with unfull information (e. g.
+**Education:** when the user gives a request with unfull information (e. g.
 What did Napoleon?), it makes sense to clerify the question before answering
+**Learning foreign language:** in the LLM generated tasks, if fill in tasks and we need create, uncertainty in LLM might indicate